Solving Multi Step Equations Math Maze Level 2 Answer Key

 Q1: What if I get a negative solution?

 A: Negative values are perfectly valid.
 The maze may lead you to a “negative” exit, which is just as real as a positive one.
-Just double‑check your work And that's really what it comes down to..
+Just double‑check your work It's one of those things that adds up..

 Q2: Can I solve equations with fractions directly?